ntyrlych/cryptokitties/README.md

 # cryptokitties
 // Using this code you can create animated interactive game Crypto Kitties.
-Change Kitties DNA, combine and breed them